CHECK THESE OUT!

 BOOKS I LOVE

-- Anything ever written by Louisa May Alcott, Leo Buscaglia, Pamela Duncan, Leif Enger, and Fannie Flagg; most things written by Katie Fforde, Lee Smith, Patricia Sprinkle, and Anne Tyler
+- Anything ever written by Louisa May Alcott, Leo Buscaglia, Leif Enger, and Fannie Flagg; most things written by Diane Mott Davidson, Pamela Duncan, Elinor Lipman, Lee Smith, Sarah Loudin Thomas, Anne Tyler, and Katherine Valentine

 - A Land Remembered, by Patrick Smith - A riveting, grueling account of the domestication of Florida.
 After reading this, I understood why my ancestors decided to homestead in Jacksonville instead of Miami!